-The lawful basis for the majority of our activity as a Data Controller will be driven by the mutual intent to create and fulfil a contract with our customers, which will include a reasonable period during which there is relevant contact and marketing activity.
+The lawful basis for most of our activity as a Data Controller is driven the mutual intent to create and fulfil a contract with our customers, which will include a reasonable period during which there is relevant contact and marketing activity.

 There may be times when a contract is not created with potential customers and we may still process personal information for marketing purposes.
 However, in these instances our customers will have provided specific consent.

-Some of our courses carry a duty of care which requires us to ask about health conditions that might be impacted.
-There is no obligation for a customer to provide health information to us but it may affect the service we can make available and any subsequent recourse.
+Some of our courses carry a duty of care which requires us to ask about health conditions that might be affected.
+There is no obligation for you to provide health information to us, but it may affect the service we can make available and any subsequent recourse.